Bradford City Park

-Bradford City Park is a public space in the centre of Bradford, West Yorkshire.
+City Park is a public space in the centre of Bradford, West Yorkshire.
 It is centred on the Grade I listed Bradford City Hall.
 The city park comprises three main areas (each side of the triangular City Hall site.)
 To the east of the City Hall is the Norfolk Gardens area.
 As part of the renovations to City Park an underused concrete footbridge was removed and a new bus canopy was installed.

 In front of City Hall is Centenary Square.
 This area was extensively landscaped and now comprises raised lawns, seating and a large area of stone sets.
 This area is used for exhibition space and market stalls during the European markets.

 The north-western corner of the park is the mirror pool and its surrounds.
 Construction of this section begun in 2011 and was officially opened on 24 March 2012 with an all-day celebratory event featuring parkour, fireworks, balloons and other attractions.

 The city park was part of the 'masterplan' for Bradford city centre, a regeneration project first begun in 2003.
 Several revisions were made to the original plans.
 Funding was announced by the council in July 2009 and work was begun in December 2009.

 In 2012, City Park was awarded the title of best Place in the UK and Ireland by the Academy of Urbanism.